bcpierce00/unison/README.md

 git.
 Earlier versions are no longer maintained, and bug reports are not accepted about these versions.
 This is true even though many packaging systems (including GNU/Linux distributions) continue to have 2.51 or even 2.48.
-The master branch in git has historically has been quite stable.
+The master branch in git historically has been quite stable.

 ### Version compatibility